CorDamir/mildew-alert/README.md

 - Client is imaginary and data publicly hosted, no concerns

 ### 7. Does the data suggest a particular model?
--The data suggests a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.
+- The data suggests a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.

 ### 8. What are the model's inputs and intended outputs?
 - The input is a cherry leaf image and the output is a prediction of whether the cherry leaf is healthy or contains powdery mildew.